nackdai/aten/docs/python_development.md

 ### Linux

-We can install `pyenv` like the following:
+We can install `pyenv` as follows:

 ```bash
 curl https://pyenv.run | bash
 ```

-Then, we can see the log to put some codes in `.bashrc`.
-To enable pyenv, we need to add the followings in `.bashrc`:
+After installation, we will see instructions to add some lines to your `.bashrc`.
+To enable `pyenv`, add the following to your `.bashrc`:

 ```bash
 export PYENV_ROOT="$HOME/.pyenv"